 The recent advances in unraveling the secrets of human conditions and diseases have encouraged new

 paradigms for their diagnosis and treatment.
-In addition, the COVID-19 pandemic has attracted
+In addition, the recent pandemics have brought

 increasing attention toward the genetic mechanisms of viruses and infected hosts.
 The information

 related to these phenomena is increasing at unprecedented rates, directly impacting the design and

 development of data management pipelines and their applications.
 New ways of processing and exposing

 data and knowledge on the Web in healthcare and life sciences environments are thus strongly needed.

 The WALS workshop, at its second edition, aims at being a meeting forum for Web Engineering, Data Management, and Bioinformatics researchers working on life sciences problems, offering the opportunity to share, discuss and find new approaches to support Search, Knowledge Extraction, and Data Science on the Web, thereby achieving important results for healthcare, precision medicine, biology, genomics, and virology.

 The workshop welcomes submissions of fresh investigations and demonstrations concerning conceptual, experimental, and applied studies of life sciences problems on the Web.
 Directions of particular interest include: 1) monitoring and adaptation of Web Engineering techniques for life sciences; 2) design and engineering of Web applications for resolving life sciences problems; 3) development of crowdsourcing and collaborative strategies for life sciences data curation, integration, and discovery.

 The workshop focuses on Web Engineering as a means for facing the challenges that emerge when designing and developing applications for life sciences, focused on several branches such as healthcare, precision medicine, molecular biology, genomics, and virology.
 The workshop is not restricted to particular research methods, and we will consider conceptual, empirical, and applied research (including practical demonstrations).
 The topics of interest include, but are not limited to: